JackWitek/vacation-planner-backend/README.md

 # Vacation Planner - Backend

-Ruby on Rails backend to Handle the data, sessions, and authentication
+Ruby on Rails backend to handle the data, sessions, and authentication